Corsini family: Early contributions to the Church

-Amerigo (1411) was the first arch-bishop of Florence.
+Amerigo (1411) was the first archbishop of Florence.

 The 15th and 17th centuries

-At the end of the 15th century the political influence of the Corsini family decreased, mainly because of the seizure of power carried out by the Medici family.
+At the end of the 15th century, the political influence of the Corsini family decreased, mainly because of the seizure of power carried out by the Medici family.
 Though some of the Corsinis opposed the Medici, the family as a whole continued to flourish in business and politics under Medici rule, acquiring titles, lands, and offices.